OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 The script will print in the terminal the values of all predicted predictive components and Y variables.

-The script also contains a simple function named *ReadInputFile()* tailored to read input data files like the [one provided in this repo](https://github.com/OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/blob/main/06_0_MakingPredictions_Introduction/sampleSpectrum.csv).
+The script contains a simple function named *ReadInputFile()* tailored to read input data files like the [one provided in this repo](https://github.com/OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/blob/main/06_0_MakingPredictions_Introduction/sampleSpectrum.csv).
 This data file contains variable names and values for a NIR spectrum of a sample of beer like the ones used to build the models within the [SIMCA project included also in this repository](https://github.com/OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/blob/main/06_0_MakingPredictions_Introduction/BEER_NIR_alcohol_predictors.usp), which basically predict the alcohol content of the sample beers.

-Data files like this one could that takes as input parameters 1) the name of an input file with the names and values of X variabled needed to make the predictions
+For different projects, models or format of the input data you would need to rewrite the *ReadInputFile()* function accordingly.